Classic Chicken Salad

 This post may contain affiliate links.
 Read my full disclosure policy.

 The key is using tender, juicy chicken.
-I typically use tender poached chicken, but a store-bought rotisserie chicken works great too.
-Whether served on a bed of greens, tucked into a wrap, or piled into a hearty sandwich, this chicken salad is a hit every time.
+I typically use poached chicken, which isn’t highly seasoned, but a store-bought rotisserie chicken works great too, especially when time is short.
+Whether served on a bed of greens, tucked into a wrap, or piled into a hearty sandwich, it’s a hit every time.

-- Mayonnaise: Serves as the creamy base that binds all the ingredients together.
-Use a good brand such as Hellmann’s or Duke’s.
+- Creamy Base: Mayonnaise and sour cream make the tangy, creamy base that binds all the ingredients together.
+Make sure to use a good brand of mayo such as Hellmann’s or Duke’s.

-- Fresh lemon juice (from 1 lemon): Provides a bright, acidic note that balances the richness of the mayonnaise and sour cream.
+- Fresh lemon juice: Provides a bright, acidic note that balances the richness of the mayonnaise and sour cream.

-- Cooked shredded chicken: You’ll need 4-1/2 cups.
-Poached chicken, leftover grilled chicken, or roasted/rotisserie chicken all work well.
+- Cooked shredded chicken: You’ll need 4½ cups of cooked chicken for this homemade chicken salad recipe.
+Make a batch of poached chicken, use some leftover grilled chicken, or pick up a rotisserie chicken at the store.
+They all work well.

 - Jump to the printable recipe for precise measurements

-Make the dressing by whisking together the mayonnaise, sour cream, lemon juice, mustard, salt, sugar, and pepper in a large bowl.
+Step 1: Make the dressing.
+Whisk together the mayonnaise, sour cream, lemon juice, mustard, salt, sugar, and pepper in a large bowl.

 Classic Chicken Salad